sourmash-bio/sourmash/doc/developer.md

-├── Makefile            | Entry point for most development tasks ├── MANIFEST.in         | Describes what files to add to the Python package ├── matplotlibrc        | Configuration for matplotlib ├── nix.shell           | Nix configuration for creating a dev environment ├── paper.bib           | References in the JOSS paper ├── paper.md            | JOSS paper content
+├── Makefile            | Entry point for most development tasks ├── MANIFEST.in         | Describes what files to add to the Python package ├── matplotlibrc        | Configuration for matplotlib ├── shell.nix           | Nix configuration for creating a dev environment ├── paper.bib           | References in the JOSS paper ├── paper.md            | JOSS paper content
 ├── pyproject.toml      | Python project definitions (build system and tooling)